openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Defining further constraints on Verification Data {#constraintedclaims}

-To start with, the RP MAY limit the possible values of the elements `trust_framework`, `evidence/type`, `evidence/method`, and `evidence/document/type` by utilizing the `value` or `values` fields.
+The RP MAY limit the possible values of the elements `trust_framework`, `evidence/method`, and `evidence/document/type` by utilizing the `value` or `values` fields and the element `evidence/type` by utilizing the `value` field.

+The value of `time` and the `date_of_issuance` and `data_of_expiry` elements of evidence of type `id_document` MAY be limited using the new `max_age` field, introduced by this specification.

-Examples on the usage of a restriction on `evidence/type` were given in the previous section.
-The following example shows that the RP wants to obtain an attestation based on AML and limited to users who were identified in a bank branch in person using government issued ID documents.
+Note: Examples on the usage of a restriction on `evidence/type` were given in the previous section.

+The following example shows that the RP wants to obtain an attestation based on AML (trust framework `de_aml`) and limited to users who were identified in a bank branch in person (physical in person proofing - method `pipp`) using either an `idcard` or a `passport`.

 <{{examples/request/verification_aml.json}}